rays236/Login_Signup_Template/README.md

 # Login_Signup_Template
-This repos contains working template for Login &amp; Signup for Android using Kotlin
+This repository contains working template for Login &amp; Signup for Android using Kotlin